rust-lang/rust/src/doc/rustc-dev-guide/src/getting-started.md

 ### Major Changes

 The compiler team has a special process for large changes, whether or not they cause breakage.
-This process is call Major Change Proposal (MCP).
+This process is called a Major Change Proposal (MCP).
 MCP is a relatively lightweight mechanism for getting feedback on large changes to the compiler (as opposed to a full RFC or a design meeting with the team).